Understanding ERDF

 In Brussels, only the European Social Fund (ESF) and the European Regional Development Fund (ERDF) can be used.

-The ESF finances two operational programmes that support actions within Brussels; one of these is managed by Actiris and the other by the ESF Agency (with some actions financed by ESF Flanders).
+The ESF finances two operational programs supporting actions within Brussels: one managed by Actiris and the other by the ESF Agency (with some actions financed by ESF Flanders).

 For the ERDF, the government of the Brussels-Capital Region has created a department within the Brussels Regional Public Service specifically responsible for managing and coordinating the Fund, the ERDF Unit.
-This unit is the responsibility of the Minister-President of the Brussels-Capital Region and acts as a facilitator and interface between the European institutions and the regional and local stakeholders.
+This unit, under the responsibility of the Minister-President of the Brussels-Capital Region, acts as a facilitator and interface between the European institutions and the regional and local stakeholders.

 The Fund Regulations define 7-year “programming periods” for conducting projects in different European regions, plus 2 or 3 years to finalise these projects if necessary.